richRemer/iteropt/README.md

 iteropt Generator
 =================
 The `iteropt` generator function iterates over command-line options.
-Each iteration yields an option with name and value or an argument string.
+Each iteration yields an option with option name and value or an argument string.

 Example
 -------